etangaming123/katsune/README.md

 ### Local Setup

 (what you have to do on the device running katsune.py)

-> [!WARNING]
-> Katsune was not programmed for other usages other than the Ghost Hunt Discord server.
-Use this script on your own server at your own risk!

 Install the [required libraries](requirements.txt "requirements.txt file for pip"), and set up the variables in [katsune.py](katsune.py "The Python script used to host the bot, what else?") so that they match your preferred settings: